 Other key milestones

-1971 – The LLL introduced Earmarked or Matching Deposits as there was more demand for loans than there were funds available.
+1971 – LLL introduced Earmarked or Matching Deposits as there was more demand for loans than there were funds available.
 This relationship between savings accounts and loans encourages local support for a particular project.

 1972 – LCA Tract Mission was launched.

-1983 – LCA Property Provident Fund (now called LCA Insurance Fund) began operations as part of the support services provided by the LLL.
+1983 – LCA Property Provident Fund (now called LCA Insurance Fund) began operations as part of the support services provided by LLL.

 1995 – The Lutheran Laymen’s League was renamed the Lutheran Laypeople’s League.